ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android/latest/methods.md

 ### 10. initiateDeviceRecovery
-A user can control their Brand Tokens using their authorized devices.
-If they lose their authorized device, they can recover access to their Brand Tokens by authorizing a new device by initiating the recovery process.
+A user can control their Tokens using their authorized devices.
+If they lose their authorized device, they can recover access to their Tokens by authorizing a new device by initiating the recovery process.

 ```java
 void initiateDeviceRecovery(String userId,